jess-castillo/Panoptic-Instance_Segmentation/README.md

 ```
 These two models need an anchor-generator, a backbone and a RoIpooler.
 You can play with  this three things in order to obtain different results.

+2. Follow the instructions presented on the README.md under the Instance_Segmentation folder in order to install all the requirements you need.

-2. Report and discuss your qualitative results.
+3. Report and discuss your qualitative results.
 Show the metrics (all of the AP and AR metrics) and discuss based on them.

 ## Panoptic segmentation
 1. Change the backbone of the architecture and compare the results obtained with the original code.
 Discuss the quality of segmentation.